Macula-Systems-LLC/purview-automation/purview-import.md

 >
 > This writes the csv template headers directly to the console.
 It can be piped to a csv file using the > filename.csv
 >
-> The id column is there for the list-business-domains only, leave it blank for the add-business-domains command
+> The id column is there for the list-governance-domains only, leave it blank for the add-governance-domains command

 > `--enums`
 >
-> List enums for use in the business domain creation template
+> List enums for use in the governance domain creation template

 > `--file <FILE>`
 >